google-research/kauldron/docs/checkpoint.md

 ## Relaunching an experiment

-To relaunch an experiment, there's a few options possible:
+To relaunch an experiment, you can:

-*   Restart from the XM UI
-*   Relaunch a new job with `init_transform`, to initialize your new model to the previous state:
+*   Continue training in a new separate workdir: Relaunch a new job with `init_transform`, to initialize your new model to the previous state:

     ```python
     cfg.init_transforms = {